mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 right.
 This being said, despite the bug in the algorithm, the Wikipedia article does a passable job at explaining the intuition behind the alpha-beta pruning idea.
 A clearer explanation is given in <a href='https://www.cs.cornell.edu/courses/cs312/2002sp/lectures/rec21.htm'>this Cornell course note</a>.

-The library is statically typed using FlowType.
-Of course, you, as a client programmer, don't have to use FlowType.
-However, if it so happens that you are familiar with FlowType, then simply look at the following two files instead of (or in addition to) reading this documentation:

-* *minmax-interface.js*: type definitions
-* *index.js*: the single exported function (minmax) and some exported FlowType definitions

 # Main Concepts